drizkys/Salifort-Motor/README.md

 The final logistic regression successfully identified the key factors influencing employee attrition and achieved a decent accuracy of 82% in predicting employee retention.

 ## Business Understanding
+According to HR dataset, 83% employee left the company.
+It is important to understand what factors encourage employee left the company in order to create employee retention strategy